tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/9 - Regular Expressions and Finite State Machines.md

 The symbols of a string are usually written together, without commas.

-Although each string is finite, there are infinite many of them. Σ* is an infinite set
+Although each string is finite, there are infinite many of them. Σ* is an infinite set.

+**A language over an alphabet Σ** - A finite or infinite set of strings over the alphabet, that is, a subset of of Σ*.

+The following are examples of languages over the alphabet Σ = {a,b}

+- `∅`, the empty set of strings
+- `{ε}`, the set containing only the empty string
+- `{ε, a, b, aa, ab, ba, bb}`, the set of strings of length at most 2
+- `{ε, a, aa, aaa, ...}`, the infinite set of strings consisting of just a's
+- `{ε, a, b, aa, ab, ba, bb, aaa, aab, ...}`, the infinite set of all combinations of a's and b's
+- `{ε, ab, aabb, aaabbb, aaaabbbb, ...}`, the infinite set of strings consisting of _n_ a's followed by _n_ b's.